-Conditonal statements (IF A>B THEN 0 ELSE 1) are written as: IF (A>B,0,1) where 0 and 1 may be a variable, constant, or equation.
+Conditional statement (IF A>B THEN 0 ELSE 1) is written as: IF (A>B,0,1) where 0 and 1 may be a variable, constant, or equation.
 You may substitute any variable, constant or equation with the word NULL - for example: IF(A>B,0,null).

 Valid comparisons include the following: